How Behavioral Cohorts Unlock the Customer Lifecycle

 What is the Customer Lifecycle?

 The customer lifecycle is the path your users follow before, during, and after engaging with your product, website, application or support system.
-This lifecycle—much like the data management lifecycle—begins well before users sign up, and the cycle continues well after they’ve put their wallet and attention away.
+This lifecycle—much like the —begins well before users sign up, and the cycle continues well after they’ve put their wallet and attention away.

 The major milestones of a customer lifecycle include acquisition, engagement, and retention.
 Within these three stages, there are incremental steps: awareness, conversion, purchase, activation, renewal, and referral.